-MARK SARVARY

-President, Chief Executive Officer and Director
+MARK SARVARY President, Chief Executive Officer and Director

-2011 ANNUAL MEETING OF STOCKHOLDERS

-TUESDAY, APRIL 26, 2011 10:00 A.M.
+2012 ANNUAL MEETING OF STOCKHOLDERS WEDNESDAY, APRIL 25, 2012 10:00 A.M.

-NOTICE OF MEETING AND PROXY STATEMENT YOUR VOTE IS IMPORTANT
+NOTICE OF MEETING AND PROXY STATEMENT

+YOUR VOTE IS IMPORTANT

-Tempur-Pedic International Inc. (Company) will hold its 2011 Annual Meeting of Stockholders at the offices of Bingham McCutchen LLP, 13th Floor, One Federal Street, Boston, Massachusetts 02110 on Tuesday, April, 26, 2011, at 10:00 a.m.
-At the Annual Meeting, stockholders will: (1) elect ten directors to each serve for a one-year term and until the director's successor has been duly elected and qualified; (2) ratify the appointment of Ernst & Young LLP as the Company's independent auditors for the year ending December 31, 2011; (3) hold an advisory vote to approve the compensation of Named Executive Officers; (4) hold an advisory vote on the frequency of future executive compensation votes; and (5) transact such other business as may properly come before the meeting or any adjournment thereof.
+Tempur-Pedic International Inc. (Company) will hold its 2012 Annual Meeting of Stockholders at the offices of Bingham McCutchen LLP, 13 th Floor, One Federal Street, Boston, Massachusetts 02110 on Wednesday, April, 25, 2012, at 10:00 a.m.
+At the Annual Meeting, stockholders will: (1) elect ten directors to each serve for a one-year term and until the director's successor has been duly elected and qualified; (2) ratify the appointment of Ernst & Young LLP as the Company's independent auditors for the year ending December 31, 2012; (3) hold an advisory vote to approve the compensation of Named Executive Officers; and (4) transact such other business as may properly come before the meeting or any adjournment thereof.

 If you are a stockholder of record, you may vote in any one of four ways: in person by attending the Annual Meeting, by Internet, by telephone or by mail using the proxy card enclosed in the paper copy of your voting materials.
 Specific voting information is included under the caption "Voting Procedures."
-Only stockholders of record at the close of business on March 4, 2011, are entitled to vote.
-On March 4, 2011, 68,579,269 shares of the Company's common stock were outstanding.
+Only stockholders of record at the close of business on March 2, 2012, are entitled to vote.
+On March 2, 2012, 63,985,627 shares of the Company's common stock were outstanding.
 Each share entitles the holder to one vote.

-Our Board of Directors asks you to vote in favor of the director nominees, the ratification of Ernst & Young LLP as the Company's independent auditors, the advisory vote to approve the compensation of Named Executive Officers and one year as the frequency of future executive compensation votes.
+Our Board of Directors asks you to vote in favor of the director nominees, the ratification of Ernst & Young LLP as the Company's independent auditors and the advisory vote to approve the compensation of Named Executive Officers.
 This Proxy Statement provides you with detailed information about each of these matters.
 We encourage you to read this Proxy Statement carefully.

-Important Notice Regarding the Availability of Proxy Materials for the Stockholder Meeting to be Held on April 26, 2011
+Important Notice Regarding the Availability of Proxy Materials for the Stockholder Meeting to be Held on April 25, 2012